 I'm glad you asked.
 I am Dr. Elder.
 I am originally from Kansas City, but also consider Denver, Milwaukee, and Dubuque home.
-I am the Assistant Professor of New Testament at UDTS.
+I am the Associate Professor of New Testament at UDTS.
 I did my PhD at Marquette University (Catholic, Jesuit), my MA at the Iliff School of Theology (United Methodist), and my BA at Colorado Christian University (evangelical).
-I'm married to my better half, Beth, and we have four children: Brooks (age 9), Kit James (age 6), and Lucy and Nettie (identical twins, age 3).
+I'm married to my better half, Beth, and we have four children: Brooks, Kit James, and Lucy and Nettie (identical twins).